Ggomduri/Ggomduri/README.md

                              Entity - @Entity @Getter for class. @Id/@eneratedValue/@ManyToOne,@JoinColumn(name= "item_id") for an attribute (private Item item, for example).
 2025/Feb/5 : JPA - @Valid & BindingResult
 2025/Feb/6 : JPA - Merge (Don't use it.
 Use 'Dirty Chekcing', instead) 2025/Feb/7 : JPA - When updating data of an Entity, make and use DTO as a parameter for an updating method.
-Don't expose Entity.
+Don't use/expose Entity in the updating method.
+2025/Feb/8 : JPA - Project: Golden Kimchi started
 -->

 <!---